 That’s right—you’ve reached the cliche ‘but don’t forget to have fun’ sign-off.
 But in this case it’s true.
 Quizzes work as social media content because they’re fun.

-Inject some personality into your quiz, and people will enjoy it more.
+Inject some personality into your social media quizzes, and people will enjoy them more.

 We had a lot of laughs making Brainbeats.
 And we think our enthusiasm shines through in the end product.
 If you need more quiz inspiration, here’s another great example from Beardbrand.